quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 If these assumptions are not valid, this specification is likely to lead to loss of packets that contain unroutable DCIDs, and in extreme cases connection failure.

-A QUIC version that violates the assumptions in this section therefore cannot be safely deployed with a load balancer that follows this specification.
-An updated or alternative version of this specification might address these shortcomings for such a QUIC version.
+Some load balancers might inspect elements of the Server Name Indication (SNI) extension in the TLS Client Hello to make a routing decision.
+Note that the format and cryptographic protection of this information may change in future versions or extensions of TLS or QUIC, and therefore this functionality is inherently not version-invariant.
+See also {{unroutable}} for other considerations about this case.
+Note that an SNI-aware load balancer, faced with an unknown QUIC version, might misdirect initial packets to the wrong tenant.

-Some load balancers might inspect version-specific elements of packets to make a routing decision.
-This might include the Server Name Indication (SNI) extension in the TLS Client Hello.
-The format and cryptographic protection of this information may change in future versions or extensions of TLS or QUIC, and therefore this functionality is inherently not version-invariant.
-Such a load balancer, when it receives packets from an unknown QUIC version, might misdirect initial packets to the wrong tenant.
-While this can be inefficient, the design in this document preserves the ability for tenants to deploy new versions provided they have an out-of-band means of providing a connection ID for the client to use.
+While inefficient, this preserves the ability for tenants to deploy new versions provided they have an out-of-band means of providing a connection ID for the client to use.